 While it is not forbidden for children to go on to be professionals, certainly, this journey should not compromise the journeys of their faith.

 A strong aqeedah, taqwa with credence, a sense of tawakkul in Allah, and fantastic adab are all roots of a robust education for a Muslim.

 Let Them Be Their Own Person but Provide Guidance and Support

 Prophet Muhammad (PBUH) once advised that a believer should do whatever he wants as long as it does not embarrass him.
 (Bukhari)

 Obviously, this advice has to be read with the injunctions to not transgress or approach matters that are haram.

-Many “brands” of modern parenting encourages all learning to be child-led, without parents putting a curb on their interests even.
-Obviously, this only bodes well with our religion when a child keeps within fields of interests that do not come close to the haram.
+Many “brands” of modern parenting encourage all learning to be child-led, without parents even putting a curb on their interests.Pages: 1 2